crustio/crust-wiki/docs/claims.md

 sidebar_label: CRU Claim
 ---

-If you want to **map ERC20 CRU to Crust Preview Network Maxwell** and participate in the preview network, you follow this tutorial step by step to claim Maxwell CRU.
+If you want to **map ERC20 CRU to Crust Network** and participate in Crust, you follow this tutorial step by step to claim CRU.

 ## Preparation